ClintH/ixfx-docs/src/pages/data/generator.md

   // a `break` statement somewhere in the for loop
 }

-// Don't forget generators can be used manually as well... const range = numericRange(1, 0, 100);
+// Generators can be used manually as well... const range = numericRange(1, 0, 100);
 range.next().value;
 ```